 Chipotle peppers in adobo sauce.
 Otherwise known as jalapeños that have been smoked, dried, and rehydrated in adobo — a sweet and tart marinade that has roots in Spanish cuisine.

-Fortunately, you can make your own chipotle peppers in adobo.
-Sweet, tangy, and smoky — this is the kind of thing you may want to freeze in ice cube trays and use at will.
+Sweet, tangy, and smoky — you can freeze this sauce in ice cube trays and use as needed.
 Toss a spoonful into your stir-fried green with sausage.
 Puree into a paste and add it to your shredded beef chili or char sui for those deep smoky layers.
 Savor with your carnitas.
 Maybe pack it into a loaded sweet potato.
 And of course, add it to meat marinades.
 Like the one used for maple glazed short ribs.